➤ Swiss Travel Pass prices 2025 and 2026

 Alternatives to the Swiss Travel Pass

-The Saver Day Pass is the easiest option if you need a full day of travel before your Swiss Travel Pass starts or after it ends.
+The Saver Day Pass is the easiest option if you need just one or two full days of travel before your Swiss Travel Pass starts or after it ends.
+Mind that most mountain trips are not discounted with a Saver Day Pass.

 Alternatives if you don’t travel for exactly 3, 4, 6, 8, or 15 days